Several days ago, the neurologist treating Nathan held a family conference, and updated them on his prognosis.

 “Like a nurse.
 She’s focusing on what’s next; asking about rehab services, and what equipment she’ll need when he comes home.
 I don’t think his dad, Frank, is doing so good though.
 He was kicking her under the table during the family conference.”

 Sue frowned.
-“I’ll have a talk with the nursing the nursing supervisor about that,” she said.
+“I’ll have a talk with the nursing supervisor about that,” she said.
 “We may have to place some boundaries on Frank’s visits.
 Night shift said he came in late last night, intoxicated.
 When he started acting out they had security escort him to the hospital parking lot, and he took Uber home.”

 I have a very bad feeling about Frank.